balopat/balopat.github.io/_posts/2021-10-03-visualizing-commutatitivity.md

 | number of conjugacy classes | number of orbits | number of yellow grid intervals |

-Now, the centralizer for each element is a subgroup, in fact the stabilizer for the element when we consider the group acting on itself by conjugation.
+Now, the centralizer for each element is a subgroup, in fact, the stabilizer for the element when we consider the group acting on itself by conjugation.
 As we noted, the size of the orbit is exactly the index of the stabilizer, which means exactly that the blue squares will add up to $\lvert G \lvert$ within the yellow lines.
-In case of $Q_8$ above, if we add up all the blue squares and divide it by $G$, then we get the number of conjugacy classes, which is 5!
+In the case of $Q_8$ above, if we add up all the blue squares and divide it by $G$, then we get the number of conjugacy classes, which is 5!

-Hopefully, now it is more clear why the equation holds for number of conjugacy classes:
+Hopefully, now it is more clear why the equation holds for the number of conjugacy classes:

 {% katexmm %}
 $$